 “Mike V,” I said, shaking his hand.

 We talked for another few minutes, remarking on Nashville and New Jersey and country music and rock and roll and the highways and touring and he, like the door man, told me not to sweat a crowd like the one to which we had just played.
 I assured him that, as he must have, we’d played to our fair share of unwelcoming crowds.
 We agreed that it was all part of the deal.

 I wish I could say I remembered what he said to me beyond the fact that he liked our band and that he knew how hard it was being on tour.
 With that, we shook hands again and assured each other we’d look out for one another on the road.

 Guitar case in hand, he headed out the door, patting the door guy on the shoulder on his way out.

 My band continued on for the next few years, playing for a few dozen people every night.
 We sold a few hundred records and built up a small — though fiercely loyal — fanbase.
-We just announced our last show.
-We’ll be ecstatic if a hundred people show up.
-I’ll keep making music, surely, but the days of our ferocious road dogging are likely done.
+We played our last show and were ecstatic when a few hundred people showed up.

 But for a few short hours that night in Nashville we were exactly the same.
 Two dudes making music that a lot of people didn’t understand, just trying to make their noise in a crowded and boring world.